OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 It is also possible to simply create an AVD and use this for testing.

+#### Software Needed on the Host:

+On the laptop or PC you are testing on, you should install at least the following.

+1. JRE or JDK
+2. Android SDK
+3. Android device or emulator

 ##### Setting Up a Web Proxy on Virtual Device

 To set up a HTTP proxy on the emulator follow the following procedure, which works on the Android emulator shipping with Android Studio 2.x: